awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/scale_scheduled.md

 This command will not return any output if it is successful.
 {{% /notice %}}
 1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scheduled scaling action in the **Scheduled Actions** tab.
 Wait for the time you chose, and take a look at the instances it has deployed by checking the **Activity History** tab and the **Instances** tab.
+{{% notice info %}}
+If your account is new, or if you are using an account that was created for you within an AWS-led event, then your EC2 Auto Scaling group might be unable to scale out to the desired instance count due to hitting EC2 Spot instance count limits.
+The functionality of this step in the workshop still works despite launching a smaller number of instances, so you can simply ignore these errors.
+{{% /notice %}}
 1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments), make sure your region is selected in the upper right-hand corner dropdown, and notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.
-{{% notice note %}}
-The CodeDeploy console will not default to your current region.
-Please make sure to click on **Select a Region** in the upper right-hand corner and select your region in the dropdown.
-{{% /notice %}}